ORCID iD Policy

 For all manuscripts submitted to Athenaeum journals:

-• The Corresponding Author must provide a valid ORCID iD at the time of submission.
+• The Corresponding Author is strongly encouraged to provide a valid ORCID iD at the time of submission.

-• Co-authors are strongly encouraged to provide their ORCID iDs to ensure accurate attribution.
+• Co-authors are also encouraged to provide their ORCID iDs to ensure accurate attribution.

 About ORCID